revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 ---

-10.How can you differentiate NoClassDefFoundError and ClassNotFoundException in Java?
+10.How can you differentiate between NoClassDefFoundError and ClassNotFoundException in Java?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)